arosenfeld/immunedb/docs/pipeline.rst

 This page explains the basic workflow and assumes MySQL and ImmuneDB are already installed on the system.
-It does not attempt to detail all the possible options at each stage of the pipeline and users are encouraged to review the usage documentation of each command.
+It does not attempt to detail all the possible options at each stage of the pipeline and users are encouraged to review the :doc:`cli`.

 Quick Start
 ===========